Russia seizes massive Ukrainian nuclear plant and presses siege of southern cities

 The column, consisting of combat and logistics vehicles, “is now likely supporting attacks directly into the city from positions that Russian forces maintain on Kyiv’s northwestern outskirts,” the senior western intelligence official said Thursday, adding that Russian forces were more likely “to prioritize encircling the city in the coming days rather than a direct assault on it.”

-Alarm over the fate of Ukraine’s cities has intensified amid growing evidence that Russian forces are targeting urban centers with indiscriminate weapons.
-In its report Friday, Human Rights Watch said it had documented the use of cluster munitions based on two witness interviews and the analysis of 40 videos and images.
+Alarm over the fate of Ukraine’s cities has intensified amid growing evidence that Russian forces are indiscriminately targeting urban centers.
+In its report Friday, Human Rights Watch said it had documented the use of cluster munitions on the basis of two witness interviews and the analysis of 40 videos and images.
 Some of these sources show the “explosion signatures and rocket remnants” consistent with the delivery of cluster munitions from 9M55K Smerch rockets, the group added.

-Due to the indiscriminate nature of cluster munitions — they scatter over a wide area small bomblets that could explode even after the fighting is over, and threaten civilian safety — Human Rights Watch claimed that Russia may have committed a war crime by using them.
+Because of the indiscriminate nature of cluster munitions — they scatter over a wide area small bomblets that could explode even after the fighting has ended — Human Rights Watch claimed that Russia may have committed a war crime by using them.

-“Using cluster munitions in populated areas shows a brazen and callous disregard for people’s lives,” Steve Goose, arms director at Human Rights Watch, said.
+“Using cluster munitions in populated areas shows a brazen and callous disregard for people’s lives,” said Steve Goose, the arms director at Human Rights Watch.
 “If these deadly acts were carried out either intentionally or recklessly, they would be war crimes.”

 Fahim reported from Istanbul and Cheng from Seoul.
-Ellen Francis in London, Hannah Knowles and Steven Mufson in Washington contributed.
+Ellen Francis in London, and Hannah Knowles and Steven Mufson in Washington contributed to this report.